Complexity in multi-qubit and many-body systems: The derivation of the complexity based on the density matrix

-As the most general, and at the same time basis independent description of a quantum system is based on its density matrix, $\rho$, that has by definition a unit trace, $\trc\left \{\rho\right\}=1$.
-The most important quantities to be invoked for our purposes are the von Neumann or Shannon entropy, \beq S=-\trc \left \{\rho \ln \rho \right \} \eeq together with an appropriate generalization, the special R\'enyi entropy~\cite{Renyi} of order 2 that is directly connected to purity and the so-called IPR, the inverse participation ratio which is given as \beq R_2=-\ln \trc \left \{\rho^2\right\}. \eeq Hereby we wish to use these quantities for the investigation of entangled quantum systems that are the essential models of quantum computing and quantum communication.
-We wish to investigate its applicability in the case when a noisy channel and environment gradually destroys the original quantum coherence, quantumness and entanglement and eventually produce a classically mixed state.
-For this purpose, we have to mention our recent work~\cite{Varga2025} on the investigation of single two-level systems (TLS) which termed as qubits that serves as a basic building block to introduce a parameter, statistical entropic complexity measure~\cite{Varga2023} which has been successful for many other studies~\cite{VargaPipek} in the past.
+Hereby we use $S_C$ for the investigation of entangled quantum systems that are the essential models of quantum computing and quantum communication.
+We investigate its applicability in the case when a noisy channel and environment gradually destroys the original quantum coherence, quantumness and entanglement and eventually produce a classically mixed state.
+For this purpose, we have to mention our recent work~\cite{Varga2025} on the investigation of single two-level systems (TLS) also termed as qubits that serves as a basic building block to introduce a parameter, statistical entropic complexity measure~\cite{Varga2023} which has been successful for many other studies~\cite{VargaPipek} in the past.
 We have to mention that R\'enyi entropies have already been applied as possible generalizations of measures of complexity~\cite{Renyi2}.